-The Secondary Education Program emphasizes the preparation of effective and reflective teachers who are knowledgeable in the content they are preparing to teach and cognizant of the characteristics of adolescents, 12-18.
-The licensure areas for which individuals are prepared include biology, business and marketing education, chemistry, earth and space science, English, foreign language licensure (PreK-12), mathematics, physics, social studies, and technology education.
+The Secondary Education concentration emphasizes the preparation of effective and reflective teachers who are knowledgeable in the content they are preparing to teach and cognizant of the characteristics of adolescents, 12-18.
+The licensure areas for which individuals are prepared include biology, chemistry, earth and space science,

+English, foreign language (PreK-12), mathematics, physics, and social studies.

-The program is designed to enable students to develop a strong professional education on a foundation of undergraduate preparation in General Education, an appropriate major and introductory professional education experiences.
+The concentration is designed to enable candidates to develop a strong professional education on a foundation of undergraduate preparation in General Education, an appropriate major and introductory professional education experiences.

-Although individual students' programs of study will vary depending upon major and licensure area, the following represents the breakdown of the required credits in a typical program.
+Although individual candidates' programs of study will vary depending upon major and licensure area, the following represents the breakdown of the required credits in a typical program of study.